Namdo2465/Vinyl_Store/README.md

 - **Search Functionality** - Search by title, artist, or genre
 - **Genre Filtering** - Filter records by music genre
 - **Stock Management** - Track available inventory for each record
+- **User Authentication** - Register and log in with username/password
+- **Shopping Cart** - Add vinyl records to your cart and manage quantities
+- **Session Management** - Secure sessions with HTTP-only cookies
 - **Responsive Design** - Works seamlessly on desktop and mobile devices

 ## Tech Stack